Parallel tests with Appium and Genymotion SaaS

 The instance UUID is printed on standard output once an instance is started.

-Note: The following commands only work on Unix shells like Bash or Zsh.
-If you are on Windows, consider using bash.exe and call gmsaas.exe instead of gmsaas.
+> Note: The following commands only work on Unix shell like Bash or Zsh. > Windows users should consider using . > Windows users should call gmsaas.exe instead of gmsaas.

 port1=10000 && port2=20000 && port3=30000